chintan8195/Levenshtein-sequences/README.md

 ## Methodology

-Use of backtracking the path for finding all the solutions of levenshtein sequence.
+Used backtracking the path for finding all the solutions of levenshtein sequence.